clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 continuation of the story, turn back to page one.
 The story is circular.
 Three days after Jesus dies and is placed in the cave he is born again, and the story begins anew.

-In church it is customary to begin reading through one of the Gospels at the beginning of the year.
+In church, it is customary to begin reading through one of the Gospels at the beginning of the year.
 Each Sunday we take the next chunk of the story and read it and the pastor makes a sermon on it, never realizing that the story is an allegory for the passage of time, the seasons of the year, which we ourselves live and experience, as we live our lives, dependent on the Sun for light and for food.